 What languages do you teach in?

 We teach in English and are happy to work with a translator that you provide.
-If workshops are translated, the 2-day workshop will require 3 full days to account for the translation process.
+Dr. Freeze can also teach in French.

 What are the requirements for a classroom?